jbinagia/academic-kickstart/content/home/photography.md

 weight = 100  # Order that this section will appear in (after projects)

 title = "Photography"
-subtitle = "A collection of my favorite shots"
+subtitle = "Recently I've become interested in photography, in particular travel photography and astrophotography.
+Some of my favorite images I've taken are shown here."

 # Gallery configuration
 [[gallery_item]]